-SHA-2 SSL Certificates & Why You Might Need SHA2
+SHA-2 SSL Certificates & Why You Need SHA-2

-Many organizations may be required to upgrade to SHA-2 (also known as SHA2 or SHA-256) SSL certificates in conjunction with updated federal and PCI compliance standards.
-All of DigiCert's SSL certificate offerings can be issued as SHA-256 certificates at no extra cost.
+Many organizations need to upgrade to SHA-2 (also known as SHA-256) SSL certificates in conjunction with updated federal and PCI compliance standards.
+Many Organizations will soon need to upgrade to SHA-2 SSL Certificates in conjunction with Microsoft’s SHA-1 Deprecation policy.
+Since October 28, 2010, DigiCert has offered SHA-2 certificates, which means that all of DigiCert's SSL Certificate offerings can be issued as SHA-2 certificates at no extra cost.

-Although SHA-1 certificates will still be considered secure for years to come, mathematical weaknesses have been identified that could potentially be exploited in breaking the SHA-1 crypto hash.
+Mathematical weaknesses have been identified in SHA-1 that could potentially be exploited to break the SHA-1 crypto hash.
 These mathematical weaknesses were resolved in the SHA-2 encryption algorithm.

-PCI compliance scanners may require their clients to use SHA-2 compatible SSL certificates.
-Certificates issued within the federal space will be required (in accordance with NIST standards) to be issued with SHA-2.
-If you need a SHA-2/SHA-256 certificate, you will be given the option to select whether to make your cert a SHA-2 cert during the order process for any of our standard product offerings.
+PCI compliance scanners require their clients to use SHA-2 compatible SSL Certificates.
+Certificates issued within the federal space are required (in accordance with NIST standards) to be issued with SHA-2.
+If you need a SHA-2/SHA-256 SSL certificate, you can use SHA-2 to generate your SSL Certificate during the ordering or renewal process for any of our standard product offerings.

 Unified Communications - Secures multiple names, including internal names and names from multiple base domains.
 UC certs are frequently used with Exchange, IIS, or to secure multiple websites on one IP address.
 Learn about UC SSL or order your UC certificate.